INSaFLU/docker/README.md

     ## (optional) to run the new viral detection module you need to set up the software and databases
     ## This step can take several hours
     $ ./up_televir.sh
+    ## register TELEVIR references in INSaFLU
+    $ docker exec -it insaflu-server register-televir-references

     ## Now run INSaFLU
     $ ./up.sh